Masmiseim36/nxpSDK/boards/evkmimx8mq/rtos_examples/freertos_i2c/readme.txt

 Board settings
 ==============
-I2C one board:
+Please note only board to board connection is supported, on board connection is not supported.
-  + Transfer data from MASTER_BOARD to SLAVE_BOARD of I2C interface, I2C2 pins of MASTER_BOARD are connected with
-    I2C2 pins of SLAVE_BOARD
+Transfer data from MASTER_BOARD to SLAVE_BOARD of I2C interface, I2C2 pins of MASTER_BOARD are connected with I2C2 pins of SLAVE_BOARD.
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 SLAVE_BOARD        CONNECTS TO          MASTER_BOARD
 Pin Name   Board Location     Pin Name   Board Location